Join the Alliance!

 J. B. Velasquez

 J. B. Velasquez has always been an avid reader and lover of witty, satirical, and thoughtful fiction.
 His writing reflects upon his own inquiries and observations about life through the lens of interesting and deeply flawed characters.J.
-B., a psychotherapist of twenty years, lives in the American Southwest with his beautiful wife and two kids who refuse to stop growing--no matter how much he tells them to cut it out.He's written two novels: Tourist Trapped and Every Last One: The Rise of Sylvia Boone.
+B., a psychotherapist of twenty years, lives in the American Southwest where he is raising a menagerie of lovable critters, two of which share his DNA.He's written two novels: Tourist Trapped and Every Last One: The Rise of Sylvia Boone.

 Cara Blaine